 The syslog-ng application can rewrite parts of log messages: it can search and replace text, and also set a specific field to a specified value.
-Rewriting messages is often used in conjunction with message parsing Section 8.6, "Message parsers" (p.
-180).
+Rewriting messages is often used in conjunction with message parsing Section 8.6, Message parsers (p.
+194).

 To create replace a part of the log message, define the string or regular expression to replace, the string to replace the original text (macros can be used as well), and the field of the message that the rewrite rule should process.
-Substitution rules can operate on any value available via macros, e.g., HOST, MESSAGE, PROGRAM, or any user-defined macros created using parsers (see Section 8.6, "Message parsers" (p.
-180) for details.).
-Substitution rules use the following syntax:
+Substitution rules can operate on any value available via macros, e.g., HOST, MESSAGE, PROGRAM, or any user-defined macros created using parsers (see Section 8.6, Message parsers (p.
+194) for details).